Websoft9Archive/ansible-ghost/docs/solution-backup.md

 ### Manual Backups for Applications

-Manual backups for applications is to achieve a minimized backup scheme by **Exporting source code and database of applications** .
+Manual backups for applications is to make a minimized backup by **Exporting source code and database of applications**.

 View the following list to understand this kind of backup